-5.2.11 Insurance coverage
+5.2.13 Insurance coverage

 Haodex faces various risks in connection with its business and may lack adequate insurance coverage or may not currently have the necessary insurance coverage.
-Haodex currently maintains workers compensation in certain jurisdictions, however Haodex does not currently maintain management liability insurance, professional indemnity, product liability, business interruption or third party liability insurance in any jurisdictions.
+Haodex currently maintains workers compensation and management liability insurance (including corporate, employment practices and statutory liability) in certain jurisdictions however Haodex does not currently maintain professional indemnity, product liability, business interruption or third party liability insurance in any jurisdictions.
 Haodex will need to review its insurance requirements after completion of the Offer and obtain relevant insurances covering each jurisdiction it operates in as required.
 If Haodex incurs substantial losses or liabilities and its insurance coverage is unavailable or inadequate to cover such losses or liabilities, its profitability may be adversely affected.